barbosa-jp/pokemon-tcg-pocket-filter/README.md

 # pokemon-tcg-pocket-filter
-A software with a better filter to search specifiques Pokémon cards on Pokémon TCG Pocket
+Software with a better filter to search for specific Pokémon cards in Pokémon TCG Pocket.